AKafakA/dodoor/deploy/instruction/configuration-generation.md

 ### Step 2: Merge Initial Profiles & Define Resource Slots

-Next, transfer the profiled configurations to your local machine to merge them.
-Here, you'll also define the maximum number of tasks (slots) that can run concurrently on a single host.
+Next, transfer the profiled configs to your local machine to merge them.
+Here, you also define the maximum number of tasks (slots) that can run concurrently on a single host.

 1.  **Copy the profiled configs to your local machine**: